JackRobert94464/ai-waifu/README.md

 - clean the code

 ## Future Expectations
+- rewriting runner.js to allow image recognition (already implemented in the node module)
 - make it sing
 - make it a discord bot
 - allow for input from other AI models (for commentary during actions)